Lesterpaintstheworld/terminal-velocity/characters/character_development.md

 - **Isabella Torres**:
   - Advocate for AI rights and integration, navigating ethical dilemmas and societal pushback, growing from a cautious advocate to a confident leader.
 Her journey reflects broader societal shifts brought about by AI integration, emphasizing her emotional stakes in the narrative.
   - **Emotional Stakes**: Isabella's advocacy is deeply intertwined with her personal relationships, particularly her evolving dynamic with Marcus, which adds complexity to her character arc.
+  - **Character Growth**: Isabella's journey will explore her internal conflicts regarding AI rights and her relationships, particularly with Marcus, as she navigates the challenges of advocating for ethical AI.
   - **Emotional Stakes**: Isabella's advocacy is deeply intertwined with her personal relationships, particularly her evolving dynamic with Marcus, which adds complexity to her character arc.
 - **Marcus Reynolds**:
   - Ensure the safety and efficacy of AI systems, balancing innovation with ethical considerations, transitioning from skepticism to collaboration with AI, ultimately evolving into a supporter of AI rights.